Hary309/hry-core/README.md

 - And much more!

+## Motivation

+The idea was to create a simple tool (only for me) which provides simple API for rendering and inputs.
+In the process of developing it, I was feeling that I can do better so I keep adding more and more features.
+Now I am in a point where I'm almost satisfied with the API, and I'm ready to publish first alpha.

+Unfortunately, the documentation isn't there yet so you have to learn from examples.
+Check out the [example](example) and [hry-sic](https://github.com/Hary309/hry-sic)

 ## This isn't binding of game

 This mod isn't like FiveM or MTA:SA, you still have to reverse engineer and hook the game on your own, to help you with that, **hry-core** provides some useful tools (Detour, Pattern scanning, vtable hooks)

+## How to use it

+(This section is on TODO list)

+hry-core publicly available is compiled with clang-cl (Clang 11 rc5 and MSVC 19.27), so you can link with it